-When children do not receive love, they conclude that they must be unlovable; when they are not praised, they conclude that they are a failure; when they are not encouraged they believe they have no potential etc. As a result, the adult they become goes through life believing they are a failure, unintelligent, unlovable, unworthy and undeserving.
+When children do not receive love, they conclude that they must be unlovable; when they are not praised, they conclude that they are a failure; when they are not encouraged they believe they have no potential, etc. As a result, the adult they become goes through life believing they are a failure, unintelligent, unlovable, unworthy and undeserving.
 They constantly struggle just to keep going.
-When difficulties come, it serves only to confirm these mistaken beliefs and keep the person in a self-destructive cycle of perceived failure.
+When difficulties come, it serves only to confirm these mistaken beliefs and keep the person in a self-destructive cycle.

-Survivors can sometimes manage to stay ahead of the past that is pursuing them when they are younger.
+When they are young, adults who didn’t get what they needed can sometimes manage to stay ahead of the past that is pursuing them.
 As time goes by however, the demands of life grow and eventually there is simply not enough energy to keep all the bad feelings, disappointments and memories under control.
-Despair takes over and many give up.
+Hopelessness takes over and many get desperate or give up.

-In addition, many have to contend with ill-informed people laying additional guilt on them with comments such as “It happened a long time ago, get over it” or “It’s in the past, forget about it” or “Just forgive them and let go of it” For a survivor it’s not “in the past”, the abuse happens all over again each time they remember.
+In addition, many have to contend with ill-informed people laying more guilt on them with comments such as “It happened a long time ago, get over it” or “It’s in the past, forget about it” or “Just forgive them and let go of it” The problem is that, for people who didn’t get what they needed in childhood, it’s not in the past, the abuse happens all over again each time they remember.

 What Happens when Children are not Given what They Need?

 When humans sense extreme danger, a physical response occurs that is meant to protect the individual.
 Extra blood and oxygen are sent to the heart, lungs and muscles so the person can either attack or run away from the danger.
-This is called the ‘fight or flight’ response and is automatic once a certain level of fear is reached.
-The extra blood and oxygen are diverted from the brain making it impossible to think.
+This is called the fight or flight response and is automatic once a certain level of fear is reached.
+Extra blood and oxygen are diverted from the brain making it impossible to think.
 We are meant to react instantly, not weigh the possibilities and choose an appropriate response.